cgorto/bevy_spacetimedb/README.md

 ```

 2. Add a system handling connection events
-   You can also add systems for `StdbDisonnectedEvent` and `StdbConnectionErrorEvent`
+   You can also add systems for `StdbDisconnectedEvent` and `StdbConnectionErrorEvent`

 ```rust
 fn on_connected(